MailOnline/state-keeper/README.md

 Using an object
 ---------------
 Until now I have used a simple string as event.
 In reality you could use an object.
-This will allow to do something a bit more complex:
+This will allow us to do something a bit more complex:

     var state = StateKeeper(videoPlayer, {
       play: [